njanirudh/Study_Prep/general_programming.md

       * All threads have access to common heap memory.
       * Scope: application start to end.
       * Error: Out of memory.

+   * Data Segment
+      * Static objects and global objects are placed in data segment.
+      * Dosn't change at run time.
+      * Size depending on the total variables.

 ### References